Together We Can Stop the Spread of Jumping Worms in Canada

 Never use Jumping Worms as bait.
 Inform anglers of the danger and the need to bag and dispose.

-Encourage reporting of sightings to platforms like iNaturalist—citizen science helps track infestations.
+Photograph and report any suspected sightings to platforms like iNaturalist app—citizen science helps track infestations.

 History shows that once an invasive species is finally regulated in Ontario (like Phragmites or Zebra Mussels), the cost of management is 25 times higher than if it had been addressed during the "emerging" phase.